 I rented a single kayak for an hour adventure through Bailey’s Bay.
 The water was a beautiful shade of turquoise blue and during my tour, I got to see colorful Bermudian homes, cliffs, and rock formations.
 Unfortunately, since it was windy, I couldn’t take a kayak trip to Whalebone Bay or Walsingham Nature Reserve.

 For a total beach day, consider visiting one of the best beaches in Bermuda.
 There are 34 official beaches to choose from!

-Only 2 hours away from New York City and most east coast cities in the U.S., Bermuda is one of the most convenient international island destinations to visit in the Caribbean.
-Mom and I had a wonderful 3-day mother-daughter stay at Grotto Bay Beach Resort & Spa and came back home feeling refreshed and super tan.
+Only 2 hours away from New York City and most east coast cities, Bermuda is one of the most convenient international island destinations to visit for its exclusive resorts and vacation clubs.

 The possibilities for a memorable vacation in Bermuda are endless and I can’t wait to head back soon!

 Thanks again Grotto Bay Beach Resort for hosting my stay and welcoming me to Bermuda!

 Danielle Desir Corbett paid off $63,000 of student loan debt in 4 years, bought a house at 27, and has traveled to 27 countries, including her favorites, Iceland, China, and Bermuda.
 Go here to learn Danielle’s incredible story, from struggling financially and in debt to finding creative ways to earn more and live on her terms.
 Listen to The Thought Card Podcast, where Danielle shares how you can creatively travel more and build wealth regardless of your current financial situation.
 Reach out to Danielle by contacting: thethoughtcard (at) gmail (dot) com.